-Darkness Emerges In Grady Stiles’ Life
+Darkness Emerges In Grady Stiles’s Life

 As the children grew up — particularly Stiles’ daughter Cathy, who did not have ectrodactyly and was therefore somewhat the apple of her father’s eye — the Stiles’ family legacy began to take a rather dark turn.

 Stiles drank, and combined with his overpowering upper body strength, he became abusive toward his wife and children.
-At one point, he allegedly used his claw-like hand to rip his wife’s IUD from within her body during a fight, and would use his hands to choke her — something they were seemingly designed to do well.
+At one point, he allegedly used his claw-like hand to rip his wife’s IUD from within her body during a fight and would use his hands to choke her — something they were seemingly designed to do well.

-No one’s exactly sure what happened: Either Stiles went to see his daughter’s fiance at his home, or invited the young man over under the guise of giving his blessing for the wedding planned for the next day.
+No one’s exactly sure what happened: Either Stiles went to see his daughter’s fiance at his home or invited the young man over under the guise of giving his blessing for the wedding planned for the next day.

 However it began, on the eve of the wedding, Stiles picked up his shotgun and murdered his daughter’s fiance in cold blood.

-He soon went to trial, having admitted to his act with no remorse whatsoever, but pointed out that he couldn’t possibly be imprisoned: no jail could handle his disability and to confine him to prison would be cruel and unusual punishment.
+He soon went to trial, having admitted to his actions with no remorse whatsoever, but pointed out that he couldn’t possibly be imprisoned: no jail could handle his disability and to confine him to prison would be cruel and unusual punishment.
 He also, by this time, had acquired liver cirrhosis from drinking and had emphysema from years of cigarette smoking.

-The court realized they really had no counter argument, as it was true that the prisons were not well-equipped to deal with many disabilities, certainly not Stiles’ incredibly rare one.
+The court realized they really had no counterargument, as it was true that the prisons were not well-equipped to deal with many disabilities, certainly not Stiles’ incredibly rare one.
 So they let him off with 15 years probation and he returned home.

 Lobster Boy had, by this time, divorced his first wife, remarried another woman, and had two more children.
-He proceeded to subject them to his drunken rampages, and eventually his second wife divorced him.
+He proceeded to subject them to his drunken rampages, and eventually, his second wife divorced him.